bbauska/W3Cx-5of5/README.md

 Are these the new names of JavaScript?<br>
 Since 1996, multiple versions of JavaScript have appeared.
-For a long time, the stable version supported by all major browsers deployed on computers and smartphones was **EcmaScript version 5 from 2010**, but in 2015, a new version known first as EcmaScript 6 or ES 2015 came out with lots of new features (classes, etc.).
+For a long time, the stable version supported by all major browsers deployed on computers and smartphones was <b>EcmaScript version 5 from 2010</b>, but in 2015, a new version known first as EcmaScript 6 or ES 2015 came out with lots of new features (classes, etc.).
 Since then, every year a new version is published, with some adjustments/novelties.
 The latest official version is ES2021.<br>
-**Back in 2015, ES2015 was a pseudonym for the 6th version of the JavaScript** programming language to be approved by ECMA International, the standards group responsible for vetting and approving different versions of the language.
+<b>Back in 2015, ES2015 was a pseudonym for the 6th version of the
+JavaScript</b> programming language to be approved by ECMA International, the standards group responsible for vetting and approving different versions of the language.
 In June 2015, ECMA International approved the 6th edition of the language.
 The name, ES2015, was used because the